TnTech-ECE/CapstoneStarterRepo/Software/ReadMe.md

 ## Direcotry Contents
-This directory will contain the programs written for using the Golf ball interceptor.
+This directory will contain the programs written for using the Golf Ball Interceptor.